HamidKarimi-Rouzbahani/mrc-open-day-2021/_episodes/conclusion.md

 duration: 0

 ---
-## Welcome and introdiuction of the MRC train the trainer scheme.
+## Welcome and introdiuction of the MRC train-the-trainer scheme.

 Basic introduction about the day, and brief description of MRC train-the-trainer scheme.